ReactiveSets/toubkal/test/README.txt

 First we have to import the Chai library and enabling the BDD syntax

-RS   = require '../lib/rs.js' if require?
+RS   = require '/lib/toubkal-min.js' if require?
 chai = require 'chai' if require? chai?.should()

 describe 'RS test suite:', ->
-  it 'xDs should be a function', ->
+  it 'RS should be a function', ->
     RS.should.be.a 'function'

 To run this test, open a command prompt and cd to the project folder, then run this command: